Xposed-Modules-Repo/org.strawing.customiuizermod/README.md

 10. Mod: Battery bar indicator

+11. Mod: Hide WIFI/VPN icon on statusbar.

-11. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
+12. Backup/Restore Settings: Use Document Provider to load/save backup file instead of hard coded the path.
 For compatible with Android 11's new storage policy.

 ### How to migrate settings from original CustoMIUIzer